Why schools should consider selling popcorn.

 3. Popcorn Fundraising is More Distinctive

-Like a candy bar fundraiser, popcorn is popular but it is still considered a unique enough product to get people’s attention.
+Like a candy bar fundraiser, popcorn is famous but still considered a unique enough product to get people’s attention.
 It seems that everyone is already selling candy.
 Let’s face it; candy is a safe bet because it sells.
 On the other hand, popcorn seems to stand out more to buyers.
-One interesting trend that is ongoing with popcorn is a phenomenon known as flavor innovating.
-There is a shift from more traditional flavors like cheese or caramel by themselves to mixed flavored popcorn.
+One exciting trend that is ongoing with popcorn is a phenomenon known as flavor innovating.
+There is a shift from traditional flavors like cheese or caramel to mixed-flavored popcorn.
 For example, there is a growing movement towards combining caramel and white cheddar.

 4. Candy and Popcorn Similarities